whisperity/CodeCompass/doc/deps.md

 informations (RTTI) which is needed for CodeCompass.
 Clang needs to be compiled with RTTI manually.

-Additionally, LLVM 7.0 has not yet been made into a full release, it is only available as the current in-development version.
-However, certain CodeCompass features depend on these features.
+Additionally, LLVM 7 has not yet been made into a full release, it is only available as a tagged pre-release.
+However, certain CodeCompass features depend on LLVM 7 to be used.

 ```bash
 sudo apt-get install unzip